DinoGurnari/minishell_sec/README.md

 # minishell_sec
 A minishell project made in first year at N7
-The best version is Q9.c
+The best version is Q9.c and makefiles are not included.
-makefiles not included